OSGP/Documentation/protocols/oslp/oslp-v0.6.1/setconfiguration.md

 //W:  day of the week (0- Monday, 6- Sunday)
 //HH: hour of the changing time
 //mi: minutes of the changing time
+//
+//note: The current implemention is usable in Europe and several other countries in the world, but doesn't support all situations as describe at https://en.wikipedia.org/wiki/Daylight_saving_time_by_country.
+Some countries don't switch the time in the last week of the month, but in the first or second.
+This is currently not supported.

 message SetConfigurationResponse {
     required Status status = 1;